 This section defines a serial DIGI board in PCI pass-through mode.
 Available on Charon-SSP/4U(+) only.
-The number \mathbf{n} defines the sequence number of the pass-through device definitions.
+The required kernel modules are included in the 4U+ RPM package which contains the 4U and the 4U+ emulator.
+The number n defines the sequence number of the pass-through device definitions.
 The section has one configurable parameter: